Students are responsible for tracking their progress toward graduation.

 - This lists all the courses that are part of the degree.

 - Graduate candidates for graduation must complete an Application for Graduate Degree with the Registrar’s Office.
-This form is due by Nov 1 for Spring graduation.
+Please refer to application deadlines above.

 - Final Examination for the Master's Degree

-- This will be completed in the final academic semester (Fall of 3rd year).
+- This will be completed in the final academic semester.
 The passing decision is made by the student's committee chair.